Cliquez ici pour la version française

 Registration will begin on Jan 6, 2017 at 12noon

-Children with ASD, ages 6-12, are invited to Science Safari in Oakville to come out experience some "rad reptiles", like the corn snake, the ball python, the red foot tortoise, the blue tongued skink or the crested gecko.
+Children with ASD, and their siblings, all aged 6-12, are invited to Science Safari in Oakville to come out experience some "rad reptiles", like the corn snake, the ball python, the red foot tortoise, the blue tongued skink or the crested gecko.

 Then enjoy some cool science experiments like the energy stick, the air canon and "Make and Take Slime"

 The event will finish off with a pizza party where kids can play with "clics blocks" and socialize.

 This will be a private event just for us!